hashicorp/terraform/internal/stacks/stackruntime/internal/stackeval/README.md

   which can return an arbitrary number of "planned change" objects that should be returned to the caller to contribute to the plan, and an arbitrary number of diagnostics.
-- `ApplyPhase` calls the `CheckApply` method of interface `ApplyChecker`, which is responsible for collecting the results of apply actions that are actually scheduled elsewhere, since the runtime wants a little more control over the execution of the side-effect heavy apply actions.
-This returns am arbitrary number of "applied change" objects that each represents a mutation of the state, and an arbitrary number of diagnostics.
+- `ApplyPhase` calls the `CheckApply` method of interface `Applyable`, which is responsible for collecting the results of apply actions that are actually scheduled elsewhere, since the runtime wants a little more control over the execution of the side-effect heavy apply actions.
+This returns an arbitrary number of "applied change" objects that each represents a mutation of the state, and an arbitrary number of diagnostics.